jechol/daybit-api-docs/source/includes/_pydaybit.md

 ### coin_prices()

 Coin to USD exchange rate for every coin.
-You will get `Noficiation` event whenever price of any coin gets changed.
+You will get `notification` event whenever price of any coin gets changed.
 Please note that only updated coin price will be returned.

 * Topic: `/subscription:coin_prices`